aeeed99/goodtimer/README.md

   + **timerUpFn** \<function> - a function to invoke when the timer reaches 0.
   + **intervalFn** \<function> - a function to invoke on _every_ tick of the timer.

 **function params and `this`** - The functions passed into `timerUpFn` and `intervalFn` are called with the timer object bound to `this`.
-This means you can call any method or get any property that you could when creating a timer (see methods below)
+You can call any method or get any property on `this` that you could when creating a timer (see methods below)

 **end of a timer** - when a timer reaches :00 (0:00:00:00), two main things happen _in order_:
    1. The timer is paused (`isPaused = true`)
    2. the `timerUpFn` is invoked once.

 The timer will remain paused until further action is taken upon it.
-Note that because of the order, logic can be written into the `timerUpFn`, such as calling `this.restart()` within it.
+Note that because of the order, logic can be written into the `timerUpFn` to unpause the timer, such as calling `this.restart()` within it.

 ⚠️ Writting something like `this.resume()` in the `timerUpFn` will simply keep invoking the same function every second, with the timer always at `:00`.